-EndoBarrier® Therapy is a revolutionary, non-surgical, non-pharmaceutical treatment proven to help people living with uncontrolled type 2 diabetes and obesity achieve rapid and dramatic reductions in blood sugar levels, as well as substantial weight loss.
-EndoBarrier Therapy is a convenient and discreet treatment for people whose diabetes medications are no longer effective, who are at risk for serious health complications from their diabetes and/or weight and who want to avoid surgery or the progression to daily insulin injections.
+EndoBarrier® Therapy is the first endoscopically-delivered device therapy for people living with uncontrolled type 2 diabetes and obesity.
+EndoBarrier Therapy is a convenient and discreet treatment for people whose diabetes medications are no longer effective, who are at risk for serious health complications from their diabetes and/or excess weight and who want to avoid surgery or the progression to injectable therapy (some of the GLPs are weekly).
 This first-of-its-kind therapy is helping patients around the world fight their battle against type 2 diabetes and obesity while providing a pathway to a healthier lifestyle.

-EndoBarrier is approved and commercially available in multiple countries outside the U.S.; and GI Dynamics is conducting a pivotal clinical trial of EndoBarrier (the ENDO Trial) in the U.S. for the treatment of patients who have uncontrolled type 2 diabetes and are obese.
-If you are interested in learning more about the U.S. pivotal trial (The ENDO Trial), please visit www.endobarriertrial.com.
+EndoBarrier is approved and available in multiple countries outside the U.S.; and GI Dynamics is conducting a pivotal clinical trial of EndoBarrier (the ENDO Trial) in the U.S. for the treatment of patients who have uncontrolled type 2 diabetes and are obese.
+If you are interested in learning more about the ENDO Trial, please visit www.endobarriertrial.com

 EndoBarrier® is not approved for sale in the U.S. and is limited by federal law to investigational use only in the United States.
-EndoBarrier® has CE mark approval in Europe, TGA approval in Australia, and medical device registration approval from the Israeli Ministry of Health for the treatment of patients with type 2 diabetes and/or obesity for 12 months.
+EndoBarrier® currently has the CE mark and is approved for commercial use in Australia, as well as by a growing number of regulatory bodies in South America and the Middle East.

 In clinical studies, the most common complications were nausea, vomiting and upper abdominal pain.
-Other risks, which are not likely but could occur, include infection, trauma and bleeding.
+Other risks—which are not likely but could occur—include infection, tissue trauma, bleeding and device blockage.

 If you are pregnant or are thinking about becoming pregnant, EndoBarrier® Therapy is not recommended.